tech-learning-collective/tech-learning-collective.github.io/_posts/2020-06-14-student-profile-series-satisfaction-brought-it-back.md

 > Yeah, yeah, exactly, exactly.
 Yeah.
 Um, but I'm still feeling a little like, I'm like, Oh, I still don't think my terminal skills are that strong.
 How do I get them stronger?
 I did find, what's this one website that's got some like, wait, let me tell you which one it is.
 That's got like some terminal practice.
 Let's see.
 That I now have some time set aside to do.
 Let's see, let's see.
 Well, there's Hack the Box EU but that's not the one for this.
 >
 > Interviewer:
-> Yeah, there's there's quite a number.
+> Yeah, there's quite a number.
 We used to recommend Code Academy before they started charging for their beginner courses.
 There's another one called Taming the Terminal that I know about.
 That is really good.
 >
 > Student:
 > Oh I think that might be it.